Psilocybe weraroa: Habitat and distribution

-Fairly abundant in the early winter and spring months in lowland mixed rainforest near Wellington and Auckland.
+The species is endemic to New Zealand, and is fairly abundant in the early winter and spring months in lowland mixed rainforest near Wellington and Auckland.
 The mushroom can be difficult to see, often buried under leaves or eaten by slugs, and it is sometimes hard to find mature specimens that are not partially eaten.
-The species is endemic to New Zealand.
+The species is typically found on decaying wood buried in forest leaf litter (either solitary or crowded), often on the rotting branches of Melicytus ramiflorus.
+It has also been found fruiting on rotted cabbage trees and associated with decaying tree-fern fronds, native to the forests of New Zealand.